 What Happens When Universal Orlando Reaches Capacity?

 So, what exactly happens when the Universal Orlando capacity limits are met?
 Once the parks are completely full, no one will be allowed to enter until capacity lowers.
 Most of the time, the parks will reopen later in the afternoon or evening, but it’s not guaranteed.
 For live updates, you can call the Universal Orlando capacity hotline at 407-817-8317, check the park hours on the Universal Orlando app or website, or follow Universal Orlando's Twitter account.
-If you call the hotline, you must first indicate which park you're going to (Universal Studios Florida and Universal's Islands of Adventure OR Universal's Volcano Bay) via the phone menu, and then you'll be asked if you're a Universal hotel guest (if not, choose the "other" option).
+If you call the hotline, you must first indicate which park you're going to (Universal Studios and Islands of Adventure OR Volcano Bay) via the phone menu, and then you'll be asked if you're a Universal hotel guest (if not, choose the "other" option).

 Certain guests are considered priority guests — Universal hotel guests and single-day ticket holders.
 As the team members monitor the parks’ capacity, they may stop guests from entering as they near capacity but continue to allow priority guests inside.
 Priority guests will also be among the first to enter if the parks reopen later.
 If you arrive and the parks are closed due to capacity, then you'll have to wait in line.
 There is a separate line for priority guests.